xorkevin/xorkevin.com/content/blog/authentication/index.md

 authentication has a large amount of moving parts, and they can be overwhelming to understand and design and use correctly.
-While I am by no means a security expert, I want to share my experiences designing the authentication system for my Governor project[^xorkevin:governor], and how it all works.
+While I am by no means a security expert, I want to share my experiences designing the authentication system for my Governor microservice project[^xorkevin:governor], and how it all works.

 [^xorkevin:governor]: Governor project repository: https://github.com/hackform/governor